DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

        - Zero fill wipes a drive by replacing data with zeros
   - ✴️**Degaussing**: used on ✏️magentic media including Tape media, floppy disks, Magnetic Stripe Cards, Zip drives, VHS and audio cassette tapes, and hard disk drives.
 Degaussing the disks often damages the electronics but doesn’t reliably remove the data.
 Tapes can be erased by degaussing, but degaussing is not always fully effective because it could allow for the platters to be installed on a new drive and data to be read.
 Although they are only effective on magnetic media, so they can't be used on media such as Digital Video Disks (DVDs), Compact Discs (CDs), or Solid State Drives (SSDs).
   - ✴️**Erasing**: usually refers to a delete operation on media, leaving data remanence.
 It rarely remove the data from media but instead mark it for deletion.
 Erasing is the deletion of files or media and may not include all of the data on the device or media, making it the 📝worst choice here.
 Erasing, which describes a typical deletion process in many operating systems, typically removes only the link to the file and leaves the data that makes up the file itself.
 The data will remain in place but not indexed until the space is needed and it is overwritten.
-  - ✴️**Cryptographic Erasure**: AKA cryptoshedding, basically destroying encryption key; may be only secure method for 🧠cloud storage
+  - ✴️**Cryptographic Erasure**: AKA cryptoshedding, basically destroying encryption key; may be only secure method for 🧠cloud storage.
+Cryptoshredding, or cryptographic erasure, destroys the cryptographic keys used to protect encrypted data.
+This runs the risk that the encryption algorithm may be broken in the future or a backup key might be discovered.
+However, it is often the only available option in cloud environments.
-  - The standard methods for clearing magnetic tapes, according to the NIST Guidelines for Media Sanitization, are overwriting the tape with nonsensitive data, degaussing, and physical destruction via shredding or incineration.
-Reformatting a tape does not remove remnant data.

 [2.3](#2.3) Provision resources securely (OSG-9 Chpt 16)